taarushv/sp21-172-go-team/journals/martinvlad.md

 Summary:

+Since last week, I proceeded to add all the necessary components on the front-end for our application.
+From there, I sent over what I had to Taarush and Daniel and they helped to configure it with the backend.

 Personal Accomplishments:

  - Completed the front end User Interface for all the different components, including the Cashier Page, BackOffice Page, Drinks Layout Page, and Payments Page.